PymPhekasut/leonardoAI_test/README.md

 In this repo, I'm using TypeScript as required to build APIs via AWS Lambda for Serverless endpoints.
 Also, using Jest for unit-tests and integration tests.

 For the database, I'm using a docker for running local database with PostgreSQL as preferred and pgAdmin4 on browser.
+* You have to insert DB config in env file, see the config at `docker-compose.yml`

 ### Installation/deployment instructions